Zinc: The Lesser-Known Mineral for Joint Health

 3. Exercise-Induced Joint Stress: Intense physical activity and exercise can place stress on the joints, leading to inflammation and tissue damage.
 Zinc supplementation has been shown to attenuate exercise-induced inflammatory responses, reduce muscle damage, and support joint recovery, thereby enhancing exercise performance and recovery.

-See also 5 Essential Minerals for Maintaining Healthy Joints
+See also Tips for Maintaining Healthy Joints as You Age

 Conclusion: